UA-NASA-Robotics/Roobot-Over-IP/ROS/interface/Actuator.md

 ### Set Velocity SRV

 The set velocity service is a service that commands the actuator module to move at a specific velocity.
 It is non-blocking and returns immediately.
+This sets the actuator into velocity control mode.

+Service: `roi_ros/act/axis0/set_velocity` (there will be `actuator_count` of these services, `axis#` corresponds to the subdevice ids)

 Structure: